Italian Social Republic: Establishment by Nazi Germany

 Three days following his rescue in the Gran Sasso raid, Mussolini was taken to Germany for a meeting with Hitler in Rastenburg at his headquarters in East Prussia.
 While Mussolini was in poor health and wanted to retire, Hitler wanted him to return to Italy and start a new Fascist state under the protection of the Wehrmacht.
-When Mussolini baulked, tired of the responsibilities of the war and unwilling to retake power, Hitler told him the alternative would be a German military administration that would treat Italy no differently from other occupied countries.
+Mussolini balked; he was tired of the responsibilities of the war and unwilling to retake power.
+Hitler told him the alternative would be a German military administration that would treat Italy no differently from other occupied countries.
 Hitler also threatened to destroy Milan, Genoa and Turin unless Mussolini agreed to set up a revived Fascist government.
 Reluctantly, Mussolini agreed to Hitler's demands.

 Mussolini returned to Italy and settled in Milan, from where on 15 September he announced the creation of the Republican Fascist Party and, three days later, the resumption of the war alongside Germany and Japan.
 The Duce immediately announced the formation of a new republican cabinet, although they actually came from a list chosen and appointed by Hitler himself.
 The Italian Social Republic was proclaimed on 23 September, with Mussolini as both chief of state and prime minister.
 The RSI claimed Rome as its capital, but the de facto capital became the small town of Salò on Lake Garda, midway between Milan and Venice, where Mussolini resided along with the foreign office of the RSI.
 While Rome itself was still under Axis control at the time, given the city's proximity to Allied lines and the threat of civil unrest, neither the Germans nor Mussolini himself wanted him to return to Rome.

 On 18 September, Mussolini made his first public address to the Italian people since his rescue, in which he commended the loyalty of Hitler as an ally while condemning Victor Emmanuel for betraying Italian Fascism.
 He declared: "It is not the regime that has betrayed the monarchy, it is the monarchy that has betrayed the regime".
 He also formally repudiated his previous support of the monarchy, saying: "When a monarchy fails in its duties, it loses every reason for being…The state we want to establish will be national and social in the highest sense of the word; that is, it will be Fascist, thus returning to our origins".